Darryl O'Young: Early career

 O'Young began racing in 1988 at the age of eight.
-Trained by his father he honed his driving skills in karting winning numerous championships.
+Trained by his father, he honed his driving skills in karting winning numerous championships.
 The highlight of his karting career was becoming Canadian National Champion and USA National Champion in the same year.

-After Formula Ford 1600 and 2000 Darryl progressed into Fran Am Pro 1600 and 2000 in the United States.
+After Formula Ford 1600 and 2000, O'Young progressed into Fran Am Pro 1600 and 2000 in the United States.

 Sportscars

-O'Young then 24-year old competed in the Porsche Infineon Carrera Cup Asia driving for Jebsen & Co, the Hong Kong Porsche dealer team, tasting his first major international success in 2005 winning his first Macau Grand Prix title.
+O'Young, then 24-years old, competed in the Porsche Infineon Carrera Cup Asia driving for Jebsen & Co, the Hong Kong Porsche dealer team, tasting his first major international success in 2005 winning his first Macau Grand Prix title.

-O'Young is best known for his 17 appearances at his home race, the Macau Grand Prix between 2004 and 2021 in various categories including the Porsche Carrera Cup Asia, Macau GT Cup, World Touring Car Championship, and the FIA GT World cup.
-He has won the race overall 4 times, whilst also taking two class victories in the World Touring Car Championship Independents class.
+O'Young is best known for his 17 appearances at his home race, the Macau Grand Prix between 2004 and 2021 in various categories including the Porsche Carrera Cup Asia, Macau GT Cup, World Touring Car Championship, and the FIA GT World Cup.
+He has won the race overall four times, whilst also taking two class victories in the World Touring Car Championship Independents class.

-Darryl shares the Porsche 996 GT3-RSR with Matthew Marsh in Zhuhai.
+Darryl shares the Porsche 996 GT3 RSR with Matthew Marsh in Zhuhai.

-In 2005, Darryl was invited to join the Hong Kong Le Mans Team set up by Matthew Marsh.
+In 2005, O'Young was invited to join the Hong Kong Le Mans Team set up by Matthew Marsh.
 The pair raced a Porsche 911 GT3 RSR in the Le Mans Endurance Series.

-Darryl also took part in the 2005 FIA GT Championship - China Round race at the Zhuhai International Circuit, since the Hong Kong Le Mans Team entered the race as part of its 2005 programme.
+O'Young also took part in the 2005 FIA GT Championship - China Round race at the Zhuhai International Circuit, since the Hong Kong Le Mans Team entered the race as part of its 2005 programme.
 The pair finished fourth in the GT2 class.

-In 2006 Darryl joined Renauer Motorsport for his first of several Spa 24 Hours race appearances in the Porsche 911 GT3 RSR.
-His best finish came in the Spa 24hrs came in 2009, finishing 5th in the GT2 class with Prospeed Competition alongside Richard Westbrook, Emmanuel Collard, and Sean Edwards.
+In 2006, O'Young joined Renauer Motorsport for his first of several Spa 24 Hours race appearances in the Porsche 911 GT3 RSR.
+His best finish came in the Spa 24hrs came in 2009, finishing fifth in the GT2 class with Prospeed Competition alongside Richard Westbrook, Emmanuel Collard, and Sean Edwards.

-On 22 October 2006, Darryl took his 1st championship title in Porsche Carrera Cup Asia after winning both races at the Zhuhai International Circuit.
+On 22 October 2006, O'Young took his first championship title in Porsche Carrera Cup Asia after winning both races at the Zhuhai International Circuit.

 For 2007, O'Young joined Schnabl Engineering - LKM - Team Jebsen to take part in the Porsche Mobil 1 Supercup.
 He was the first Hong Kong driver to take part in the European series.

-For 2008, Darryl competed in both Porsche Supercup and Porsche Carrera Cup Asia.
-O'Young was crowned series champion after the final race at Bahrain International Circuit.
-He had 196 points and 4 wins in the season.
+For 2008, O'Young competed in both Porsche Supercup and Porsche Carrera Cup Asia.
+He was crowned series champion after the final race at Bahrain International Circuit.
+He had 196 points and four wins in the season.
 He became the first-ever double champion in the Porsche Carrera Cup Asia.

-Darryl also competed in the Merdeka Millennium Endurance Race in Malaysia.
+O'Young also competed in the Merdeka Millennium Endurance Race in Malaysia.
 Driving for Porsche Club Singapore, he won the race with Mok Wing Sun and Alexander Nicholas Davison.
 The trio completed 308 laps in 12 hours in their Porsche 997 RSR.